Karate Classes for Children Ages 4 – 5

 Goals for Kinder Karate Students

-We believe that martial arts training is not only a way to learn how to defend oneself in a physical situation, but is a “way of life” that teaches self-control, discipline, respect, confidence, and mental focus.
-Especially for young students, we believe these are the skills that can help them handle difficult situations and avoid getting into trouble.
+Martial arts training is not only a way to learn how to defend oneself in a physical situation, but is a “way of life” that teaches self-control, discipline, respect, confidence, and mental focus.
+Especially for young students, we believe these are the skills that can help them handle difficult situations.
 The physical aspects of karate training provide a fun form of exercise that can help develop healthy attitudes toward fitness that can benefit them in karate and other sports as they grow older.
 And, to study a traditional martial art like Shotokan Karate involves the student a continuing pursuit of learning about its history, philosophy, and culture.
+Many people all around the world enjoy karate from childhood through senior years.